nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

 * {list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well}
+* The feature open and add PDF file was reused with minimal changes from a code from stackoverflow [Open PDF file on the fly](https://stackoverflow.com/questions/2546968/open-pdf-file-on-the-fly-from-a-java-application)

 --------------------------------------------------------------------------------------------------------------------